RKlompUU/SCRIPTAnalyser/README.md

 ###### Understanding the BitcoinAnalysis.exe's output

-(Note: this section will only describe the non-verbose output mode)
+(Note: this section will only describe the default verbosity output mode)

 For every unique branch of the supplied output SCRIPT, the tool will print a verdict under a distinct "***** Gamma Solution for branch *****" section